 Currently, the income received by the general partner of a private investment fund (“carried interest”) is taxed at the lower capital gains rates.
-President Biden plans to eliminate carried interest, so this income will be taxed as any other.
+President Biden plans to tax carried interest income as ordinary income for partners with taxable income over $400,000.

 Carried interest has long been a loophole for investors, particularly private-equity and hedge-fund managers.
 If you’re in this group, you will now have to pay ordinary income tax on your investment income (which translates to significantly higher rates).

 While cryptocurrency is becoming increasingly popular, the Biden Administration has not yet announced related tax reforms.
 Today, the IRS requires taxpayers to report ownership of virtual currencies on their Form 1040.
 This currency is treated as property, for tax purposes.

 However, Biden’s budget does expand the scope of information reporting by brokers who report on crypto assets.

 President Biden has yet to directly address cryptocurrency.
 But, as currencies like Bitcoin become more popular, it seems only a matter of time before the federal government adjusts its policy.